sufyanshaik/sufyanshaik.github.io/_pages/about.md

 I have more than 10 years of diverse experience in Problem-solving, Stakeholder engagement through active collaborations, <a href="/">R&D Project Management</a>, Team Management, Industrial & Academic Research, and Cross-functional Collaborations.
 I am experienced in solving complex problems using the First-principles Problem-solving approach.
 I love breaking down highly techincal problems into smaller chunks and then solving them.
 Using this approach, I have:
 - Developed a physics-based model that predicted certain physical phenomenon **7 months in advance**, before Fab readout came.
-- Delivered on high-fidelity stress models across **3 HBM** generations.
+- Delivered on high-fidelity stress models across multiple HBM generations.
 - Developed models that helped **75%** wafer savings and time savings resulting in faster Process Integration cycles.
 - Designed an **Alloy design stage gate** that analyzed 252 alloys on 6 parameters, resulting in new ductile alloy systems.
 - Developed a **bottom-up methodology** for alloy design using atomistic modeling of 44 refractory metals and alloys.